pinellolab/singlecellvr/README.md

 singlecellVR is available to be run locally with Docker.
 The following steps demonstrate how to use singlecellVR with Docker.

 ### Step 1:
 Create a directory and move your datasets into it.
-The datasets are your h5ad, loom, pkl, or scvr converted zip files containing your single cell data.
+The datasets are your h5ad, loom, pkl, or scvr converted zip files containing your single-cell data.

 ### Step 2:
 Run the docker image.
 In order to serve the singlecellVR webapp locally with Docker, you will need two free ports on your system.
 The docker run command requires